-When people ask my for ‘handi’ recipes, it could mean a lot of different curries.
+When people ask me for ‘handi’ recipes, it could mean a lot of different curries.
 This champaran lamb handi is one of my favourites though.

 About champaran lamb handi

-So then, as the name implies, this lamb or mutton curry is usually cooked in a clay handi.
+So then, as the name implies, this lamb curry is usually cooked in a clay handi.

 If you don’t have one, you can still make this but the clay pot does add a lot to the final presentation and flavour.
 The curry is traditionally cooked right on the coals in the clay pot that is sealed shut.